Qasimb946/Covid-19-Pandemic-Pattern/README.md

 1- Most affected countries
 2- Most deaths by region
 3- Most cases by region
-4- Most revoveries by region/
+4- Most recoveries by region/
 5- Cases, deaths, recovered per country and city as well